Larry J. Young

 Emory University

-We are thankful for the contributions of our institutional donors and partners: Emory National Primate Research Center; Emory Department of Psychiatry and Behavioral Sciences; Emory Department of Biology; Emory Department of Cell Biology; Emory Department of Psychology; Emory College Center for Mind, Brain, and Culture, Emory Center for Translational Social Neuroscience; Center for Behavioral Neuroscience; Howard Hughes Medical Institute; Marcus Autism Center.
+We are thankful for the contributions of our institutional donors and partners: Emory National Primate Research Center; Emory Department of Psychiatry and Behavioral Sciences; Emory Department of Biology; Emory Department of Cell Biology; Emory Department of Psychology; Emory College Center for Mind, Brain, and Culture, Emory Center for Translational Social Neuroscience; Georgia State University Center for Behavioral Neuroscience; Howard Hughes Medical Institute; Marcus Autism Center.